Xophmeister/stupidTrains/README.md

 off as a LibreOffice spreadsheet, but I'm a developer, dammit!
 We need an over-engineered solution.

-If your hate of commuting is offset by the desire to publicly humiliate those responsible with hard statistical data, this is the repo for you.
+If your hate of commuting is similarly offset by the desire to publicly humiliate those responsible with hard statistical data, this is the repo for you.

 ## Database

+The database is SQLite-based and is used to model train routes and journeys taken upon them.
+It contains a number of views that are used by the statistical analyses routines (in R).
+A full overview of the database schema can be found in the project wiki.

 The database supplied with this repo contains the data that I have recorded.
 It will be updated every time I push from master, but not in perpetuity (contrary to popular belief, I have better things to do).
 If you want to collect your own statistics, you can use the `nuke` tool.

-[Write something general about the database]

-A full overview of the database schema can be found in the project wiki.

 ## Update Tool